Emily Soothill

 R (MK) v Secretary of State for Home Department (High Court): Challenge to systemic delays in the determination of asylum claims by unaccompanied children.

-Cushnie v Ministry of Justice, Claim No. A02CL457: Disability discrimination claim alleging failure to provide adequate medical treatment and make reasonable adjustments for disabled prisoner.
+Cushnie v Ministry of Justice, Claim No. A02CL457: Disability discrimination claim alleging failure to provide adequate medical treatment and make reasonable adjustments for a prisoner with disabilities.

 Galdikas and others v DJ Houghton Catching Services and others, Claim No. HQ14P05429: Landmark High Court case against British company on behalf of victims of modern slavery.